Configuration

 Notes:

-• payload is stored relative to the yeet.toml directory when possible.
+• Yeet stores payload relative to the yeet.toml directory when possible.

 • type is optional; omit it (or set run) for yeet run, and set cron for yeet cron.

 • args stores run flags followed by payload args, with the -- separator removed.
-Yeet re-inserts -- when needed to re-run the service (for cron this is just the binary args after --).
+Yeet re-inserts -- when needed to re-run the service.
+For cron, these are the binary args after --.

 • schedule is the 5-field cron expression for type = "cron".

-• hosts is used for host-scoped commands like yeet status with no args.
+• hosts controls host-scoped commands like yeet status with no args.

 Environment variables